amartner/amartner.github.io/index.md

 ---

 <p align="justify">
-I am a fourth-year Economics Ph.D. student at UCLA working under the supervision of <a href="https://hopenhayn.weebly.com/"> Hugo Hopenhayn</a>, <a href="http://www.johnasker.com/">   John Asker</a>, and <a href="https://michaelrubens.github.io/"> Michael Rubens</a>.
+I am a fifth-year Economics Ph.D. student at UCLA working under the supervision of <a href="https://hopenhayn.weebly.com/"> Hugo Hopenhayn</a>, <a href="http://www.johnasker.com/">   John Asker</a>, and <a href="https://michaelrubens.github.io/"> Michael Rubens</a>.
 </p>

 ## Working Papers

-1. Growth Accounting in Open Economies with Distortions <br>
+1. Growth accounting in open economies with distortions <br>
-with <a href="https://www.fedehuneeus.com/"> F. Huneeus</a>   and <a href="https://yasutakakoike-mori.com/"> Y. Koike-Mori</a>
+with <a href="https://www.fedehuneeus.com/"> Federico Huneeus</a>   and <a href="https://yasutakakoike-mori.com/"> Yasutaka Koike-Mori</a>
-2. Aggregating Distortions in Networks with Multi-Product Firms <br>
+2. Aggregating distortions in networks with multi-product firms <br>
-with <a href="https://yasutakakoike-mori.com/"> Y. Koike-Mori</a>
+with <a href="https://yasutakakoike-mori.com/"> Yasutaka  Koike-Mori</a>

 ## Work in Progress
-1. Welfare Effects of Buyer and Seller Power <br>
+1. Welfare effects of buyer and seller Power <br>
-with  <a href="https://www.mertdemirer.com/ "> M. Demirer</a>     and    <a href="https://michaelrubens.github.io/"> M. Rubens</a>
+with  <a href="https://www.mertdemirer.com/ "> Mert Demirer</a>     and    <a href="https://michaelrubens.github.io/"> Michael Rubens</a>
-2. Monthly Heterogeneous Markup Cyclicality and Inflation Dynamics <br>
+2. Monthly heterogeneous markup cyclicality and inflation dynamics <br>
-with <a href="https://jianyulu.weebly.com/"> W. Lu</a>  and <a href="https://www.mariogiarda.com/"> M. Giarda</a>
+with <a href="https://jianyulu.weebly.com/"> Will Lu</a>  and <a href="https://www.mariogiarda.com/"> Mario Giarda</a>
-3. Welfare Effects of Price Discrimination in Supply Chains <br>
+3. Non-linear prices in supply chains <br>
+with Luca Lorenzini .
 Job Market Paper

 ## Teaching
 - **Instructor**<br>